-Accountability Management accountability for policy compliance, implement and monitoring The BSN Committee monitors the policy for compliance, implementation and monitoring.
+Accountability Management accountability for policy compliance, implement and monitoringThe BSN Committee monitors the policy for compliance, implementation and monitoring.
 Implementation of policy is facilitated by staff and Department Chair with oversight the responsibility of the chair.
 All students considering this option must meet with the chair or designee for advisement.

-Applicability: Specific individuals or groups to which this applies This policy applies to individuals who are licensed as Licensed Vocational Nurses in the State of California.
+This policy applies to individuals who are licensed as Licensed Vocational Nurses in the State of California.